OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-new-octopus-infrastrucure.md

 hideInThisSectionHeader: true
 ---

+One of the most convenient aspects of Platform as a Service (PaaS) is the ability to spin up and tear down resources quickly.
+This ability can be used for a number of different reasons: feature branching, testing, cost savings, etc...

+You can use runbooks in Octopus to spin up resources in Azure.

 To provision an Azure App Service, there are a couple of things that need to be in place:
 - Resource group